Driversnote-Dev/react-native-kontaktio/README.md

 ## Usage Example

 Basic example with five beacons.
 Run `react-native init KontaktTest`, install `react-native-kontaktio` as described above and replace the contents of `index.android.js` with the following code.
 Further replace `MY_KONTAKTIO_API_KEY `, `MY_UUID`, major and minor values with the values of your beacons.
-You should then see your beacons in a ScrollView sorted by their RSSI which reflects a measure of distance from the beacons to your mobile phone.
+If you press on `Start scanning` you should then very soon see your beacons in a ScrollView sorted by their RSSI which reflects a measure of distance from the beacons to your mobile phone.

 *index.android.js*